-The full story shared on this blog is geared towards youth ages 12-18 and can be used to help guide conversations that we must begin to have with youth if they are to avoid the school to prison pipeline.
-To read from the beginning of the story, start with our first post “Suspended For What?!
-Jaleesa’s Cell Phone!” which all begins with a young girl being suspended from school for a non-violent offense.
+The short stories shared on this blog are geared towards youth ages 12-18 and can be used by youth organizations to guide conversations that must be had in order to help youth understand and avoid the school to prison pipeline.
+Read the story in order begin with our first post “Suspended For What?!
+Jaleesa’s Cell Phone!” and hold discussion groups with youth about what the school to prison pipeline is.
 We have all heard that suspension is a big driver of the school to prison pipeline, but how does that work exactly?
 The story in this blog does a marvelous job of putting this into context for youth and is an excellent discussion tool for teachers, counselors and anyone working with youth.

 The characters are 15-year-old sassy and secretly insecure Jaleesa, 16-year-old wise, smart and very proud Robert Jr, their heartbroken and depressed Mom Latonia and their playboy Dad Robert Sr. All characters are based on real life people as observed by the teachers and juvenile detention staff who contributed their experiences in the writing of these stories.